 We protect the environment.

-Nuclear energy produces more clean-air energy than any other energy source and counts for 62 percent of all U.S. emission-free electricity.
-It provides 76 percent of Alabama's emission-free electricity and 91 percent of Georgia's.
-More than 33 million metric tons of carbon dioxide are prevented by Alabama's nuclear facilities and more than 23 million metric tons of carbon dioxide are prevented by Georgia's facilities.
-This is equal to what would be released by more than 6.4 million passenger cars in Alabama and more than 4.4 million passenger cars in Georgia.
-That's more than all the cars registered in each of the states.
+Nuclear energy produces more clean-air energy than any other energy source and counts for more than half of all U.S. emission-free electricity.
+It provides 76% of Alabama's emission-free electricity and 91 percent of Georgia's.
+More than 27 million metric tons of carbon dioxide are prevented by Alabama's nuclear facilities and more than 21 million metric tons of carbon dioxide are prevented by Georgia's facilities.
+This is equal to what would be released by more than 5.7 million passenger cars in Alabama and more than 4.4 million passenger cars in Georgia.

 We care about safety.

 Nuclear facilities are held to the highest standards by the federal government and its inspectors.
 We have built-in and portable safety systems to protect the plant against extreme or unexpected events.
 We also can access backup equipment from an offsite emergency response center.
 In addition, we have comprehensive plans with local, state and federal agencies to protect the health and safety of the public in the event of an emergency.